 House Bill 5469 would create new Sections 51 and 53, which mirror Sections 1 and 3 of the current law, but apply specifically to the legislative branch.
-A "public record" would be a record that had been in possession of a public body for 15 days or more.
-However, the bill specifies that a public body could not destroy or alter a record before it had been in its possession for 15 days if the record would later become a public record.

 House Bill 5470 creates a new Section 54, which mirrors Section 4 of the existing act and applies to the fees a public body can charge for searching and copying public records, among other things.